 Cambodia is Breathtakingly Beautiful During Rainy Season

 The rainy season in Cambodia is known as the green season because the countryside is clad in lush rice paddies.
-The forests and tropical jungles are flourishing with plant and birdlife and the savannah lands that are brown and bone-dry in winter have never looked greener.
+By the end of May, the forests and tropical jungles will be flourishing with plant and birdlife, and the savannah lands that are brown and bone-dry in winter will have never looked greener.